fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-116. ### How do you apply vendor prefixes to inline styles in React?
+116	### What is Fillable Attribute in a Laravel Model?

      React *does not* apply *vendor prefixes* automatically.
 You need to add vendor prefixes manually.